RAW files; RAW format; TIFF; DNG; NEF; CR2; CRW and others

 RAW files are raster image files compiled directly from the raw data collected at the Digital Image Sensor of the camera.
 The same type of data is collected on other image creating devices like scanners.

 In the RAW file the data is retained unprocessed.
 None of the data is discarded.
 The RAW files have different formats as does the identifying metadata tags.

 RAW files store the raw data from the camera.
 That data is then used in post production to produce the image required by the photographer.
 Once the image is produced using an editing application another format is output as the final image file.
-An example of a processed image file would be a *.jpg (JPEG) or PNG file or one of a range of other formats.
+An example of a processed image file would be a *.jpg (A Glossary entry) or PNG file or one of a range of other formats.
 Thus, RAW files tend to be used effectively for archive type storage and post processing.

 The main benefit of RAW files is in the data retained by the file.
 The camera digital image sensor collects the light data from the lens.
 This data is the record of the ‘state’ of each photosite on the sensor.
 Then, data is sent to the camera processor.
 This is where RAW files and JPEG’s take different routes…